 Interest payments to non-resident lenders are generally subject to withholding taxes.

-Formal (ie, non-provisional) registration of a mortgage is subject to a registration and licence tax, at a rate of 0.4% of the secured amount.
-Because this tax can be substantial depending on the secured obligation, some lenders permit the borrower to make a provisional registration only, which costs JPY1,000 for each real property.
+Formal (ie, non-provisional) registration of a mortgage is subject to a registration and licence tax at a rate of 0.4% of the secured amount.
+As this tax can be substantial depending on the secured obligation, some lenders permit the borrower to make a provisional registration only – at a cost of JPY1,000 for each real property.
 Once the mortgage is formally registered based on the provisional registration, the mortgagee enjoys priority over other mortgagees who register their mortgages after the provisional registration.
 However, provisional registration is of little use unless formal registration is completed based on the provisional registration.
 Therefore, lenders need to ensure that they are always in possession of all documents necessary to allow them to formally register the mortgage.

 Judicial foreclosure of a mortgage involves various costs.
 The applicant has to prepay up to JPY2 million (in the case of the Tokyo District Court) to a competent court, which will be credited to the court’s expenses.

 If there are minority shareholders in a company that is providing security to secure a debt owed by its parent company, the directors of the security provider usually obtain the consent of said minority shareholders to ensure that the directors are not deemed to be in breach of their fiduciary duty and duty of care.